plp13/qman/src/qman.1.md

 | arrow_up          | up arrow                                                 |
 | arrow_down        | down arrow                                               |

-Each configuration option value in this section must consist of a single Unicode character.
+Each configuration option value must consist of a single Unicode character.

-The default values for this section are sensible enough to allow **Qman** to work with most terminals and/or environments.
+The default values for this section have been chosen to allow **Qman** to work correctly with virtually all terminals, including the venerable **xterm(1)** and the Linux console, and with all fonts.
+Depending on the terminal's capabilities, **Qman** may choose to revert to said defaults, and ignore any options you have specified in this section.
+This behavior can be overridden in the **[tcap]** section.

 **Section [colours]**
 : Options in this section specify the user interface colors: